linasantlinijos/Bitcoin-Service-Design/README.md

 ## **What We Found**

-**Contextual Note:** *These findings are specific to our Bitcoin research, noting that the service design ecosystem will differ for each individual product and service.*
+**Contextual Note:** *These findings are specific to our Bitcoin research, noting that the service design ecosystem might differ for each individual product and service.*

 ### **Spending Environment Is the Key Constraint**